-The Board of Directors' meetings are attended by members of management, at the invitation of the Chairman and the Managing Direction tor, to favour precise and in-depth knowledge of the business performed by the Company and by the Group on the part of the Directors and the Board of Directors as a whole, as well as to favour access to senior management to enhance the Board of Directors' ability to supervise the business activities.
+The Board of Directors' meetings are attended by members of management, at the invitation of the Chairman and the Managing Director, to favour precise and in-depth knowledge of the business performed by the Company and by the Group on the part of the Directors and the Board of Directors as a whole, as well as to favour access to senior management to enhance the Board of Directors' ability to supervise the business activities3.

-In particular, the participation of the Chief Operating Officer (General Manager) and the other Executives with strategic responsibilities (General Counsel and the General and Institutional Affairs Manager; the Management Control Manager, the Administration and Finance Manager and the Responsible Officer) in the Board of Directors' meeting is a long-established practice.
+In particular, the participation of the Executives with strategic responsibilities (General Counsel and the General and Institutional Affairs Manager; the Planning and Control Manager, the Administration and Finance Manager and the Responsible Officer) in the Board of Directors' meetings, as well as the Chief Technical Officer, the Chief Commercial Officer, the Operations Manager and the Supply Chain Manager during the meetings convened to examine the periodic accounting positions and the quantitative objectives (annual budget and three-year Plan) is now a long-established practice.